20 June 2017

-It will address the often ignored importance of design and designers in the production of (civic) public spaces, and examine the role of the architect in London during the mid-20th century, and the much more complex present, with a view to understanding possible futures for architects, urban and landscape designers, planners and councillors in this very important area of design.
+This symposium will address the often ignored importance of design and designers in the production of (civic) public spaces, and examine the role of the architect in London during the mid-20th century, and the much more complex present, with a view to understanding possible futures for architects, urban and landscape designers, planners and councillors in this very important area of design.
 Unlike many academic conferences, this event – its structure and speakers – has been designed to engage with the realities of contemporary practice.

-There are two sessions in the symposium, one in the afternoon and one in the evening, and two distinct aims:
+There are two sessions in the symposium, across an afternoon and an evening, with two distinct focuses.

 After introductory remarks from Professor Matthew Carmona to set the scene, the session will be devoted first to panel, and then panel-and-audience discussions.
 It will open up the complexities of public space production in spatial and professional terms, taking advantage of the research project’s historical perspective to discuss the evolution of the architect as an urban game-changer.

 This session will present, and then refine through discussion, some models of how public space is being delivered under the current political and planning regime.
 Panel presentations and discussion will identify barriers and opportunities – contractual, technical and professional – in the process of delivering public space from developed design to in use stages.
 Finally, panel members and delegates will consider potential future roles for the designer at project, practice and professional governance levels respectively as champions of public space delivered as integral features of new urban development.

 3–3:05pm Welcoming remarks, Prof Susannah Hagan (University of Westminster)

 Research at the RIBA, Dr Kat Martindale, Head of Research and Innovation

 3.10–3.20pm An overview of public space discourse, Prof. Susannah Hagan (University of Westminster)